User notes , format: Article, area: Authority

 Screen resolution and browser compatibility

-The website is optimised for a screen resolution of 1024×768 pixels and newer-version browsers.
-The site uses JavaScript.
-JavaScript is integrated as a fixed element of the current browser versions.
-No Java Applets have been used.
-You can also use parts of this website if you have deactivated the use of JavaScript and Java Applets in the security settings.
-Some functions and navigation mechanisms are however restricted when JavaScript is disabled.
+The web pages are optimised for a screen resolution of 1024×768 pixels and the newer versions of browsers.
+The pages use JavaScript.
+JavaScript is integrated in the current versions of the browsers.
+Java applets have been omitted.
+You can also use parts of this website if you have disabled the use of JavaScript and Java applets in your security settings.
+However, some functions and navigation mechanisms are restricted when JavaScript is turned off.

 Accessibility

-This website was created according to the guidelines of the Ordinance on Barrier-Free Information Technology in accordance with the Equal Opportunities for Persons with Disabilities Act (Verordnung zur Schaffung barrierefreier Informationstechnik nach dem Behindertengleichstellungsgesetz – BITV).
+The website has been implemented in accordance with the guidelines of the Ordinance on the Creation of Accessible Information Technology According to the Act on Equal Opportunities for Disabled Persons (BITV).
+(Verordnung zur Schaffung barrierefreier Informationstechnik nach dem Behindertengleichstellungsgesetz – BITV).

 Navigation options

-The pages are structured uniformly, and the navigation and content are divided into separate areas.
+The pages are structured in a uniform manner; the navigation and content are divided into separate areas.
 The structure is divided by headings.

 Changing the font size

-You can configure the font size individually in the browser according to your viewing habits.
-In Internet Explorer, click on the menu item "View", then "Text size" and select an option.
-In Firefox, you can click on the menu item "View", then "Zoom", and you can change the font size with "Zoom In" or "Zoom Out".
+You can configure the font size individually according to your viewing habits in the browser.
+For Internet Explorer, click on the menu item "View", then "Text size" and select an option.
+In Firefox, click on the menu item "View" and then on "Zoom", and you can change the font size with "Zoom in" or "Zoom out".

-Words contained in the site’s German-language version that are not listed in Duden's "Deutsches Universalwörterbuch" are provided with a corresponding language mark.
-This enables for example a reading program to select the correct pronunciation.
+Words that are not listed in the Duden "German Universal Dictionary" are marked with a corresponding language label.
+This makes it possible for a reading program to choose the correct pronunciation, for example.

 PDF documents

-We have been offering barrier-free PDFs since May 2009.
-All barrier-free PDFs are marked with a note (barrier-free).
-Please feel free to contact us if you would like an older PDF document or publication to be barrier-free (please quote: Barrier-free PDF).
+We have been offering accessible PDFs since May 2009.
+All accessible PDFs are marked with a notice (accessible).
+If you would like to have an older PDF document or publication made accessible, please contact us.
+(Keyword: PDF accessible).

-A small number of documents are not barrier-free for a variety of reasons, such as because their content changes on a weekly basis, because they are in an unsupported foreign language, or because they contain very extensive statistical data and tables.
-These are marked accordingly.
+A few documents are not accessible for various reasons, such as content that changes weekly, unsupported foreign languages, or content with very extensive statistical and tabular data.
+They are marked accordingly.